DirectedHunt42/BlackHole/README.md

 - 🔐 **Local-Only Encryption** — All passwords are encrypted with your master password and stored on your device.
 - 🧠 **Master Password System** — Set and manage one key to access your vault.
 - 💾 **Secure Database** — Uses a local database for encrypted storage.
+- 🖼️ **Icon Based Account Cards** — Accounts are displayed using cards with optional pictures for better accessibility.

 ### Setup
 1. Download Black_hole_setup.exe from the latest release